rcorre/rcorre.github.io/_drafts/state_stack.md

-## Intro
+# Intro
-My last two game projects were turn-based strategy games.
-While turn-based games can avoid many of the difficulties that plague real-time games (physics, networking, tighter performance constraints), they often involve quite complex game-logic flows.
-Trying to manage this with a smattering of state variables and conditionals can quickly become overwhelming.

-Thinking about the game flow in terms of a stack of states made organizing this logic manageable.

-If you find this kind of thing interesting, I highly recommend the book 'Programming Game AI by Example', which inspired many of my ideas on this topic.
+Structuring the flow of logic in a game can be challenging.
+If you're not careful, you quickly end up with a scattered collection of state variables and conditionals that is difficult to wrap your head around.

+In my past two game projects, I found it helpful to structure my game flow as a stack of states.
+In this article, I'll give a quick overview of this technique and some examples of what makes it useful.
+The example code is written in [D](http://dlang.org/), but it should be pretty easy to apply in any language.

-## The State
+# The State

 ```d
 interface State(T) {